open-and-sustainable/prismaid/docs/index.md

 ### Key Advantages

-- **Accessibility**: Easy-to-use interfaces ensure that anyone can leverage advanced AI tools for literature reviews.
+- **Accessibility**: Easy-to-use interfaces ensure that anyone can leverage advanced AI tools for literature reviews, whether working from the command line or a web browser.
-- **Flexibility**: Supports a wide range of literature review protocols, including the Prisma 2020.
+- **Flexibility**: Supports a wide range of literature review protocols, including the Prisma 2020, so teams can align the toolkit with existing workflows.
-- **Replicability**: Enables seamless saving and sharing of review inputs, ensuring that any researcher can reproduce or continue the analysis effortlessly.
+- **Replicability**: Enables seamless saving and sharing of review inputs, ensuring that any researcher can reproduce or continue the analysis effortlessly, even across institutions.
-- **Efficiency**: Optimized for handling large datasets with minimal setup, reducing the time from research to results.
+- **Efficiency**: Optimized for handling large datasets with minimal setup, reducing the time from research to results by automating repetitive screening steps.
-- **Innovation**: Continuously updated to incorporate the latest AI advancements, keeping your research at the cutting edge.
+- **Innovation**: Continuously updated to incorporate the latest AI advancements, keeping your research at the cutting edge with modern language models.
-- **Multi-platform**: Available through multiple programming languages (Go, Python, R, Julia) and as standalone binaries.
+- **Multi-platform**: Available through multiple programming languages (Go, Python, R, Julia) and as standalone binaries, enabling integration into diverse analytical stacks.

 ## The prismAId Toolkit